Ravers young and old had much to celebrate this evening as The Orb brought their 25th Anniversary tour to Bridport.

 From the off they’re in complete control, allowing opener Spanish Castles In Space’s celestial synth washes to ebb and flow for nearly 15 minutes before a beat finally kicks in.

-For the next two hours, they produce an immersive set that sees huge peaks being tempered with mellower, reggae-infused grooves.
+For the next two hours, they produce an immersive set that sees colossal peaks tempered with mellower, reggae-infused grooves.

-Never content to stand still, they take their back catalogue and remould it.
-Huge slabs of dub bass and electro throb through classics like The Blue Room, Towers of Dub and UF Orb.
+Never content to stand still, they take their back catalogue and remould it, sending huge slabs of dub bass through classics like The Blue Room, Towers of Dub and UF Orb.

-These hard edges give their material a directness that keeps the music exciting and offers the dance floor plenty to work with.
+These hard edges give their material a directness that keeps the music exciting and offers the dance floor plenty with which to work.

 And in a final flurry, Little Fluffy Clouds is reborn with a techno bounce that takes the song into a euphoric new orbit, showing they’ve learnt a thing or two about subtlety and dynamics over the decades.

-Come the end of a triumphant show, it’s clear The Orb still have a lot to offer.
+With the climax of a triumphant show, it’s clear The Orb still have a lot to offer.